 Knox, in cooperation with the University of Barcelona, offers academic study in language, the humanities and the social sciences.
 Students pursue a combination of courses, all taught in Spanish by professors from the University of Barcelona.
 Some of the courses are fitted to the particular needs of program students; other courses are from the regular University curriculum offered to Spanish students.
 All students live in the homes of Spanish families in Barcelona.
 The program has a two-week trip throughout southern Spain during Winter Break as well as other shorter educational field trips.
-Prerequisite: Three 200-level courses in Spanish and good academic standing; preference given to juniors and seniors.
+Prerequisite: three 200-level courses in Spanish and good academic standing; preference given to juniors and seniors.
 Credits: 9 for the one-year program, 6 for two terms, 3 for one term.
 Students are permitted to enroll in up to 4 credits without overload during one term of the program.
 Period: the academic year; two terms (fall-winter or winter-spring); or any one term.
-On-site director: Prof. Ragan.
+On-site director: Prof. Prado.
 Courses offered:

-ART 331, ART 333, ART 335 Spanish Art I, II, III HIST 315, HIST 317 History of Europe and Spain I, II PS 346 Comparative European Governments PS 347 Spanish Political System SPAN 240, SPAN 241 Advanced Spanish Grammar and Composition I, II SPAN 303 Contemporary Spanish Novel SPAN 311 Golden Age Drama SPAN 313 Contemporary Spain SPAN 314 Don Quixote SPAN 323 Language and Culture SPAN 327 Picaresque Novel SPAN 327 Picaresque Novel SPAN 361, SPAN 362 Spanish Cinema I, II SPAN 363 Contemporary Spanish Theatre
+ART 331, ART 333, ART 335 Spanish Art I, II, III HIST 315, HIST 317 History of Europe and Spain I, II PS 346 Society and Politics in Europe Today PS 347 Democracy in Spain SPAN 240, SPAN 241 Advanced Spanish Grammar and Composition I, II SPAN 303 Contemporary Spanish Novel SPAN 311 Golden Age Drama SPAN 313 Contemporary Spain SPAN 314 Don Quixote SPAN 323 Language and Culture SPAN 327 Picaresque Novel SPAN 337 Generation of 1898 SPAN 338 Barcelona in the Spanish Novel SPAN 361, SPAN 362 Spanish Cinema I, II SPAN 363 Contemporary Spanish Theatre